FlavScents AInsights Entry: Methyl Mercaptan (CAS: 74-93-1)

 2. Sensory Profile

-Methyl mercaptan is known for its potent and penetrating odor, often described as resembling rotten cabbage, garlic, or decaying organic matter.
-It is a high-impact odorant with a low odor threshold, detectable at concentrations as low as 0.002 ppm.
-In flavor applications, it serves as an impact note, providing authenticity and depth to savory profiles, particularly in meat, cheese, and vegetable flavors.
+Methyl mercaptan is known for its intense, sulfurous odor, often described as resembling rotten cabbage or garlic.
+It is a high-impact compound with a low odor threshold, detectable at concentrations as low as 0.002 ppm.
+In flavor applications, it serves as an impact note, providing authenticity and depth to savory profiles, particularly in meat and vegetable flavors.
+Its potent aroma requires careful handling to avoid overpowering the desired sensory outcome.

 Citation hooks: FlavScents; peer-reviewed sensory literature